European powers warn Iran over 'dangerous' uranium enrichment move

 ‘PROVOCATIVE’

-U.S. President Joe Biden’s administration called Iran’s announcement “provocative” and said Washington was concerned.
+The Biden administration called Iran’s 60% enrichment announcement “provocative” and said Washington was concerned.

-The accord has unravelled as Iran has breached its limits on uranium enrichment in a graduated response to the Trump administration’s re-imposition of harsh sanctions on Tehran.
+The nuclear deal has frayed as Iran has breached its limits on uranium enrichment in a graduated response to the Trump administration reinstating harsh economic sanctions on Tehran.

 Iranian President Hassan Rouhani said the decision to raise the enrichment level was a response to Sunday’s sabotage, adding Tehran had no intention of building a nuclear weapon.